-How Extra Virgin Olive Oil can Preserve Memory
+How Quality Extra Virgin Olive Oil can help preserve memory

 Alzheimer’s disease is the most common form of dementia according to News Medical, the U.S. Centre for Disease Control & Prevention.
 This neurodegenerative disease is progressive and cannot yet be cured or reversed.
 Researchers are looking at ways of preserving memory through diet and especially extra virgin olive oil.

-Beta-amyloid is a substance thought to be involved in destroying brain connections in Alzheimer’s and causing memory loss
+Beta-amyloid is a substance thought to be involved in destroying brain connections in Alzheimer’s and causing memory loss.
+But how can incorporating more extra virgin olive oil in your diet help?

 As one of the main staples of the Mediterranean diet, Extra Virgin olive oil has already been praised by nutritionists for its ability to massage your cardiovascular system, especially when compared to other kitchen staples like butter or margarine.
 But Extra Virgin olive oil could also provide greater benefits for your mental health when compared to coconut or avocado oil, per new research published in the journal Aging Cell.
 New research has found that making Extra Virgin olive oil one of your diet’s staples could help keep your memory skills intact as you age and may also greatly reduce your risk of dementia in later years.